microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 **Task:**
 Configure your FHIR service for export to a storage account following the instructions [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data). <br>

-> Note: You are enabling a managed identity on the FHIR service resource.
-That managed identity is what needs to be added to the storage account with Storage Blob Data Contributor privileges.
-Be careful not to add a service client or a service principle by mistake. <br>
+> Note: When you deployed FHIR service in Challenge-01, a [managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) was automatically enabled on the FHIR service resource.
+That managed identity is what needs to be added to the ADLS Gen2 storage account with Storage Blob Data Contributor privileges.
+The name of this storage account (also deployed in Challenge-01) ends with "expsa".
+Be careful not to add a service client or a service principle by mistake! <br>

 For more information on the sample anonymization file, please refer to [Exporting de-identified data](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data).

-For a general overview of the `$export` operation's query parameters for de-identification, check out [this documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/data-transformation/de-identified-export).

 ## Step 2: Export anonymized data to a storage account